Connections

 Bitbucket connections are supported as both source and target repositories.

 Bitbucket connections support pull request events.
-Bitbucket repository and project connections can also read supported Bitbucket repository file links when linked content appears in a request.
+Bitbucket Repo and Bitbucket Project connections can also read supported Bitbucket repository file links when linked content appears in a request.

 Use a Bitbucket Repo connection when a single repository needs its own access token.